 As a political and literary essayist, Moraga has published several collections of writings, including A Xicana Codex of Changing Consciousness -- Writings 2000-2010.
 Moraga is the recipient of the United States Artist Rockefeller Fellowship for Literature, the American Studies Association Lifetime Achievement Award, and the Lambda Foundation’s “Pioneer” award, among many other honors.

-For nearly twenty years Cherríe Moraga has served as an Artist in Residence in the Department of Theater and Performance Studies and in Comparative Studies in Race and Ethnicity at Stanford University.
-She has mentored a full generation of published writers and professional playwrights who credit Moraga as one of their most influential teachers.
-Cherríe Moraga is an activist writer, who sustains an engaged schedule of appearances on college campuses, at activist and academic conferences and in community settings both nationally and internationally.
-She is also a founding member of La Red Xicana Indígena, an advocacy network of Xicanas working in education, the arts, spiritual practice, and indigenous women’s rights.
+For nearly twenty years Moraga has served as an Artist in Residence in the Department of Theater and Performance Studies and in Comparative Studies in Race and Ethnicity at Stanford University.
+She has mentored a full generation of now published writers and playwrights who credit Moraga as one of their most influential teachers.
+This fall, she will assume a professorship at the University of California, Santa Barbara to establish Las Maestras Center for Chicana Indigenous Thought and Art Practice, with visual artist, Celia Herrera Rodríguez.